German workers' and soldiers' councils 1918–1919

-The German workers' and soldiers' councils of 1918–1919 (Deutsche Arbeiter- und Soldatenräte) were short-lived revolutionary bodies that spread the German revolution to cities across the German Empire during the final days of World War I. Meeting little to no resistance, they formed quickly, took over city governments and key buildings, caused most of the locally stationed military to flee and brought about the abdications of all of Germany's ruling monarchs, including Emperor Wilhelm II when they reached Berlin on 9 November 1918.
+The German workers' and soldiers' councils of 1918–1919 (Deutsche Arbeiter- und Soldatenräte) were short-lived revolutionary bodies that carried the German revolution to cities across the German Empire during the final days of World War I. Meeting little to no resistance, they formed quickly, took over city governments and key buildings and caused most of the locally stationed military to flee or stand down.
+In the face of the revolution being spread by the councils, all of Germany's ruling monarchs, including Emperor Wilhelm II, abdicated by the end of November 1918.

-Although the communist Spartacus League and the left wing of the Independent Social Democratic Party (USPD) wanted to set up a system of council communism in Germany, they were a minority in the councils.
-Most members wanted an end to the war and to German militarism and the establishment of a parliamentary republic dominated by the moderate Social Democratic Party (SPD).
-Germany's interim national revolutionary government, the Council of the People's Deputies, was initially a coalition of the SPD and the USPD, but in it and in the majority of the other councils across Germany, the SPD was able to keep the far left on the sidelines.
+Many of the councils, including the major ones in Berlin, were divided between those on the radical Left who wanted to set up a system of soviet democracy and moderates whose goal was to establish a socialist-dominated parliamentary republic.
+Germany's interim national revolutionary government, the Council of the People's Deputies, was initially split equally between the radical Independent Social Democratic Party (USPD) and the moderate Social Democratic Party (SPD).
 During the two large gatherings of workers' and soldiers' councils in Berlin, the voting generally followed the wishes of the SPD leadership.
-Crucially, and against the will of the radical left, they were able to schedule an election for a national assembly that would allow all Germans to determine the country's future form of government.
+Crucially, and against the will of the far left, they were able to schedule an election for a national assembly that would allow all Germans, not just workers and soldiers, to determine the country's future form of government.

-In the early months of 1919, there were a number of violent revolts by workers who wanted to carry the revolution forward to create a council republic.
+In the early months of 1919, there were a number of violent revolts by workers who wanted to carry the revolution forward to create a soviet democracy.
 The government in Berlin, at that point no longer with any USPD members, called on the army and the paramilitary Freikorps to suppress the uprisings, and there was considerable loss of life.
 The workers' and soldiers' councils in Berlin began turning their powers over to the newly elected Weimar National Assembly in early February.
-After the Weimar Republic was established on 14 August 1919, the last of the local councils disbanded late in the fall of 1919.
+The remaining local councils gradually disbanded in the months following the formal establishment of the Weimar Republic on 14 August 1919.

 First councils

 The straitened living conditions of German workers during World War I increased the appeal of radical left political parties such as the Independent Social Democrats (USPD).
-The USPD facilitated the creation of workers' councils which promoted strikes and other popular agitation.
+It facilitated the creation of workers' councils which promoted strikes and other popular agitation.
 The 1916 Auxiliary Services Act, which allowed workers employed in companies with more than 50 people to create committees to negotiate wages and working conditions, helped fuel their growth.
-Representatives from the committees and from other formal and informal workers' groups joined the USPD-backed workers councils throughout Germany.
+Representatives from the committees and other formal and informal workers' groups joined the USPD-backed workers councils throughout Germany.
 The USPD and its left wing, the Spartacus League, were responsible for calling the massive but unsuccessful nationwide anti-war strike of January 1918.